If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 At 160 amps, this welding machine offers a pretty reasonable 35% duty cycle.

-The dual voltage capability is another interesting feature, which is built into all recent Everlast welding machines.
+The dual voltage capability is another exciting feature, which is built into all new Everlast welding machines.
 You can run the Everlast PowerArc 160STH at 110-120 or 220-240 volts.
 Needless, you’ll need a 220V outlet if you plan on running this welder at its full capacity.

 This welding machine is incredibly lightweight for an industrial machine.
 On top of that, it features an over-the-shoulder carrying strap.
 So, if you want to work outside your home or anywhere else, you can easily carry the Everlast PowerArc 160STH with you.